Post job

 A Hadoop developer specializes in designing and developing Hadoop applications that attend to a company's data storage needs.
 Their responsibilities include gathering and analyzing data, creating drafts and frameworks, isolating and monitoring data, creating test structures, and coming up with data tracking and security systems.
 They must also make back-up plans, troubleshoot and resolve issues, and produce regular progress reports.
 Moreover, a Hadoop developer typically works in a team setting, which requires an active communication line for a smooth and efficient workflow.

-There are some key differences in responsibilities as well.
-For example, a business intelligence developer responsibilities require skills like "power bi," "business intelligence," "analytics," and "dashboards."
+There are some key differences in the responsibilities of each position.
+For example, business intelligence developer responsibilities require skills like "power bi," "business intelligence," "analytics," and "dashboards."
 Meanwhile a typical hadoop developer has skills in areas such as "hdfs," "python," "hbase," and "sqoop."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Developers are usually system or application developers in a company who work on specific projects related to networks or applications from conception to implementation.
 They attend planning sessions to ensure that the program is feasible.
 They are responsible for designing the system through coding and basic user interface design.
 They also work on troubleshooting any challenges that may be met at the testing stage of the program's development.
 They solve challenges and ensure that minimal problems will arise upon publishing the system or application.
 They also manage the evaluation to ensure that the program's goals are accomplished and that the end-users are satisfied with the results.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, business intelligence developer responsibilities are more likely to require skills like "power bi," "business intelligence," "analytics," and "dashboards."
-Meanwhile, a developer might be skilled in areas such as "javascript," "python," "c++," and "api."
+Meanwhile, a developer has duties that require skills in areas such as "javascript," "python," "c++," and "api."
 These differences highlight just how different the day-to-day in each role looks.

 An SQL developer is responsible for designing database systems for storing and accessing business information.
 SQL developers incorporate a high-level of data management and technical knowledge to ensure the safety and security of the systems, preventing unauthorized access that may put the company's reputation in jeopardy.
 They evaluate the network infrastructure, run multiple diagnostic tests, and update the information security systems for optimal performance and efficient navigation.
 An SQL developer must have excellent skills in programming languages, data engineering, and software management to handle the complexities of system commands and data validation.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a business intelligence developer is likely to be skilled in "business intelligence," "analytics," "dashboards," and "visualization," while a typical sql developer is skilled in "c # .net," "javascript," "bi," and "database design."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a business intelligence developer is likely to be skilled in "business intelligence," "analytics," "dashboards," and "visualization," while a typical sql developer is skilled in "c # .net," "javascript," "bi," and "database design."

-Sql developers are known to earn similar educational levels when compared to business intelligence developers.
-Additionally, they're 2.5% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.
+Sql developers earn the best pay in the health care industry, where they command an average salary of $93,938.
+Business intelligence developers earn the highest pay from the health care industry, with an average salary of $92,515.sql developers typically earn similar educational levels compared to business intelligence developers.
+Specifically, they're 2.5% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.

 An ETL developer is responsible for managing data storage systems to secure the organization's data and files for daily operations efficiency.
 ETL developers perform multiple system testing to ensure the system's accuracy, perform coding adjustments, and troubleshoot for any defects and inconsistencies.
 They work closely with other development teams to design storage functions to optimize solutions.
 An ETL developer must have extensive knowledge of the technology industry and a strong command of programming languages to develop an accurate and operational database.